 Who is eligible for jury service?

-A person is ineligible for jury service if they:
+A person is ineligible for jury duty if they:

 Who may be excused from jury service?

-- It would cause them substantial financial hardship;
+- jury service would cause them substantial financial hardship;

-- It would cause substantial inconvenience to the public;
+- jury service would cause substantial inconvenience to the public;

 Selection of jurors